Brit Miller: Professional career

-Pre-draft

 Carolina Panthers

-Miller went undrafted in the 2009 NFL Draft, but was signed as undrafted free agent by the Carolina Panthers, where he was later waived.
+Miller went undrafted in the 2009 NFL draft, but was signed as undrafted free agent by the Carolina Panthers, where he was later waived.

 San Francisco 49ers

 Miller was signed by the San Francisco 49ers and was switched to fullback with the 49ers.
 He was promoted to the active roster on December 1, 2009.
 He was waived on September 3, 2010, during final roster cuts.

 St. Louis Rams

 Miller was signed to the St. Louis Rams' practice squad on September 15, 2010, and was released on November 20, 2012.